- Awesome -

 This letter was

-Gary Grief - Director of the
+Gary Grief - Director

 TLC.
 I'm asking

-tickets be paid - Unbelievable
+be paid - Unbelievable

 story and only

-the tip of the
+of the iceberg

 tell me -

 do you think